 I’m going to show you steps to convert the NRPN messages from the Korg ER-1 into standard MIDI messages utilizing some free software and a message mapping file that I have created.

-If you use a computer with no MIDI ports you’ll need a USB to MIDI converter, similar to the one in the photo to the left.
+If you use a computer with no MIDI ports you’ll need a USB to MIDI converter, similar to the one in the photo to the right.
 You can easily pick one up on ebay for a few Euros.

 If you’re running Windows you’ll need Midi-OX and it can be downloaded here.
 It will be used to convert the incoming NRPN messages into MIDI messages.
 This tutorial is based on Windows because I use Reaper64 on a laptop running Windows.
 If you’re running Linux or you’re a Mac user, get in touch and I’ll try to assist you.

 Connect the ER-1 to you computer, ensure it’s powered on.
 Install MIDI-OX and run it.

 Goto Options -> MIDI Devices.
 Ensure you have your MIDI device (USB to MIDI converter) selected as an input

 Goto View -> Input Monitor.
 Play a pattern on the ER-1.
 You should see clocking signals and when you will see CC data on the input.

 When you move a knob or select one of the ‘part’ / percussions buttons you will see NRPN message on the input.
 These will need to be converted to Midi messages so that your DAW recognizes them.

 I made a note of the NRPN number for every button and knob on the ER-1.
 I then used this to create a map file.
 You need to know what’s coming in and from where before you convert it.
 You can easily view the NRPN value by going to View -> Midi Status.